 Ecuador and Peru

-The GEF project ‘Multiplying environmental and carbon benefits in high Andean ecosystems’ is working in conjunction with the SLM CCMC project to estimate carbon stocks and stock changes in the unique ecosystems found in the high Andes, including forests, non-forests and peatlands.
-The CBP tools are being used to investigate the potential carbon impacts of up-scaling SLM practices to the landscape scale in the high Andes in Ecuador and Peru with a view to informing land management decisions in the future.
+The GEF project ‘Multiplying environmental and carbon benefits in high Andean ecosystems’ worked in conjunction with the SLM CCMC project to estimate carbon stocks and stock changes in the unique ecosystems found in the high Andes, including forests, non-forests and peatlands.
+The CBP tools were used to investigate the potential carbon impacts of up-scaling SLM practices to the landscape scale in the high Andes in Ecuador and Peru with a view to informing land management decisions in the future.
+Results were featured in a the UNEP publication "Voices from land: Restoring soils and enriching lives" (see pages 46 - 55).

 In Ethiopia staff of the IFAD GEF project ‘Community-Based Integrated Natural Resources Management Project (CBINReMP)’ are using the CBP tools to estimate the GHG impacts of sustainable land management activities in the Lake Tana Sub-basin.
 The project is working to restore degraded land, increase the productivity of agricultural land, improve food security and increase carbon sequestration in the Lake Tana area.

 The CBP tools are being employed in Western Kenya in the AGRA/KALRO project ‘Scaling up sustainable land management and agro-biodiversity conservation to reduce environmental degradation in small scale agriculture in Western Kenya’.
 The project builds on AGRA/KALRO’s earlier (2009 to 2013) projects conducted in western Kenya on Integrated Soil Fertility Management (ISFM) practices.
-The CBP tools are being used to determine the climate change mitigation potential of some of the SLM interventions piloted in the previous projects, before they are scaled up.
-Once they are scaled up, the tools will be used to track GHG impacts.
+The CBP tools were used to determine the climate change mitigation potential of some of the SLM interventions piloted in the previous projects, before they were scaled up.
+The tools are now being used to track GHG impacts.
+Learn more: Western Kenya SLM